nodejs/node/doc/contributing/maintaining-http.md

 With respect to the HTTP protocols themselves, our current assessment in terms of priority within existing or new APIs is:

-* HTTP 2 is in “maintenance mode” for both protocol and APIs
+* HTTP 2 is in “maintenance mode” for both protocol and APIs.
-* HTTP 1 is a stable protocol, but innovation is still possible with the APIs
+* HTTP 1 is a stable protocol, but innovation is still possible with the APIs.
-* HTTP 3 is the future need to plan in support
+* HTTP 3 is the future need to plan in support.

 The current strategy is to build out 2 new client APIs and 2 new Server APIs in line with the key elements above.